20 May Stretch Your Way To Better Health

 Stretch Your Way To Better Health

-Some of the topics I discuss in this weekly blog are downright embarrassing.
-Some blogs give shocking (and sometimes scary) new treatments that really work.
+Some of the topics I discuss on this website when it comes to aging may be embarrassing.
+Some treatments, designed to keep us looking and feeling our best, are things that really work.
 Some are new ways of tackling age-old problems.
 And then some are just common sense things we often forget about- stuff we know we should be doing but we just don’t.
 (Like the concept of “taking the freakin’ stairs”).
 Which brings me to today’s blog.
 Stretching.
 We all know we should be doing this, but for many of us, weeks go by and we forget to devote a portion of our day to maintaining this important aspect of our health.
 Before we know it, we can hardly touch our toes.
 Yet, as we age, stretching, along with strength training, is vital in maintaining a healthy body.

 Case in point- A few winters ago, I was skiing with my three kids.
 As I was following my teenagers down the slope, I fell backwards onto my ass.
 (I didn’t say I was skiing WELL.)
 I’m sure that if I had fallen while going down a bunny hill, I probably would have stopped dead in my tracks as I hit the snow.
 But on the steeper, intermediate slope I was skiing that particular day, I fell backwards and continued to slide downhill on my back.
 At this point, I figured I had two choices: I could try to stop myself and attempt to regain my composure, or I could continue down my path until my body came to a complete stop on its own.
 I opted for choice #2.